Wyoming is using two options for high school equivalency testing: the GED and HiSET exams.

 This page includes a complete listing of high school equivalency prep locations and testing centers in Wyoming.

-You have the option to take one of the four GED or five HiSET subtests (modules) when you feel ready to do so.
+You have the option to take one of the four GED or five HiSET subtests (independent modules) when you feel ready to do so.

-- In Wyoming, the minimally required age for GED and HiSET testing is 16.
+- In Wyoming, the minimum required age for GED and HiSET testing is 16.

 - 16 and 17-year-olds, however, must meet additional, strict criteria.